shakacode/cypress-on-rails/README.md

 if you are not using database_cleaner look at `spec/cypress/app_commands/clean_db.rb`. if you are not using factory_bot look at `spec/cypress/app_commands/factory_bot.rb`.

-Now you can create scenarios and commands that are plan ruby files that get loaded through middleware, the ruby sky is your limit.
+Now you can create scenarios and commands that are plain ruby files that get loaded through middleware, the ruby sky is your limit.

 ### WARNING
 *WARNING!!:* cypress-on-rails can execute arbitrary ruby code